 Dr. Hashmi is on the faculty of several medical schools and training programs such as Emory University School of Medicine, Johns Hopkins School of Nursing, Philadelphia School of Osteopathic Medicine, The University of Georgia Medical School Partnership, and Mercer School of Medicine.
 Dr. Hashmi has trained hundreds of medical, physician assistant, nurse practitioner and counseling students as he advocates strongly for his field of practice and the critical need for high quality providers for the future of behavioral medicine.

 Dr. Hashmi developed a non-profit organization, “The Salveo Foundation,” in 2013, with a vision to provide critical psychiatry services to non-profit and community internal medicine clinics.
 He saw a great need for psychiatry services within medical clinics for their uninsured and underinsured clients who were not following up with behavioral health care.
 Dr. Hashmi created a “medical home” model where Salveo staff treat clients within primary care and internal medicine clinics in order to coordinate care and provide critical services.
-The Salveo Foundation continues to expand, and Dr. Hashmi received the “Circle of Hope Award for Compassionate Medicine” for his work with The Hope Clinic.
+The Salveo Foundation continues to expand, and Dr. Hashmi received the “Circle of Hope Award for Compassionate Medicine” for his work with The Hope Clinic in Lawrenceville, Georgia.

 Dr. Hashmi is a Distinguished Member of the American Psychiatric Association, the Georgia Medical Director’s Association and the Georgia Psychiatric Physician’s Association.
 In his leisure time, Dr. Hashmi enjoys hiking, traveling and spending time with his family.